SCIENCE & TECHNOLOGY - Weather & Climate in the Bible

 • God instructs Israel in a detailed way about the nature of the land they are moving into, including its climate.

-• Egypt was and is a river-dependent, rich soil, irrigation agriculture, producing wheat (Ge 41:46-49) and here called a vegetable garden.
+• Egypt was and is a river-dependent, rich soil, irrigation agriculture, producing wheat (Gen 41:46-49) and here called a vegetable garden.
 Egypt’s climate is one of virtually no rain, but all-year-round river water (the head of the Nile is in the rain-rich tropical area)

 • Israel on the other hand was mostly a hilly land (with some mountains and some plains), with thinner top soil, a bit a more difficult agriculture (often terracing was required), but including forests.
 Israel got all of its rain from the West wind bringing humid air, being forced to ascend, cooling down and raining out as a result.
 Both the hilly land on the West and the East of the Jordan got rains.
-The Jordan, being fed by the higher mountains of Lebanon and Sirion, has water all year (Je 18:14), but is much smaller than the Nile and reaches a much smaller area.
+The Jordan, being fed by the higher mountains of Lebanon and Sirion, has water all year (Jer 18:14), but is much smaller than the Nile and reaches a much smaller area.

-De 8:7-9
+Deu 8:7-9

 For the LORD your God is bringing you into a good land, a land with flowing streams, with springs and underground waters welling up in valleys and hills.
 8 a land of wheat and barley, of vines and fig trees and pomegranates, a land of olive trees and honey, 9 a land where you may eat bread without scarcity, where you will lack nothing